Table of Contents

 - It is possible to Repeat the Alarms.
 If Repeat is set to 30 minutes, the Alarm is sent out again until someone logs in, goes to Alarms > Alarm Overview and Confirms the Alarm.

 VDV is by default set to send out an email or a text message when Alarms go off, but with Skip Off Alarms, the user can skip that if desired.

 At the end of the line, there is a button where the user can configure custom messages for each Alarm threshold and the Alarm Off message.

 These messages can contain what needs to be done or who needs to be contacted if the Alarm goes off.

 VDV users often have to set the same Alarm configurations for multiple sensors.
 In those cases, the Filter button can come in handy.
 Let's say that the user has 10 piezometers called PZ01 - PZ10.
 Then it is possible to write PZ into the filter and click the button:

 Then it is possible to set the same Alarm Configurations for all the piezometers at once:

 Select Contact Group

-At the bottom the user can configure which Contact Groups will receive the Alarms, how the repeat alarms goes out and if NaN Alarms should be skipped:
+At the bottom, the user can configure which Contact Groups will receive the Alarms, how the repeat alarms go out and if NaN Alarms should be skipped:

-When configuring the Repeat Type it is possible to select send to all Contacts or Send to all Contacts in sequential order.
-If send to all Contacts in sequential order is selected all Contacts in the group will receive the Alarm but when it is repeated the first Contact in the group will receive the first repeat and the second Contact in the group will receive the next repeat and so on.
+When configuring the Repeat Type, it is possible to select Send to All Contacts or Send to All Contacts in Sequential Order.
+If the Send to All Contacts in Sequential Order option is selected, all Contacts in the group will receive the Alarm.
+When it is repeated, only the first Contact in the group will receive the first repeat, and then only the second Contact in the group will receive the next repeat and so on.